 For more information, read the Endometriosis UK factsheet on pain relief for endometriosis

-Some of the main hormone-based treatments for endometriosis include:
+Some of the main hormone-based treatments include:

 Evidence suggests these hormone treatments are equally effective at treating endometriosis, but they have different side effects.